powsybl/powsybl-open-rao/docs/input-data/crac/creation-parameters.md

 - For every instant, the minimum and maximum voltage thresholds to be respected for every nominal voltage level.
 See [example below](#full-cim-example) for a better illustration.

+### timestamp
+This parameter allows the user to define the timestamp for which to create the CRAC.

+In the json file, the timestamp has to be defined using the ISO 8601 standard ex. " 2019-01-08T12:00+02:00"

 ### Full CIM example